vivekteega/flowallet-testnet/README.md

 1-8 : Required for all applications.
 9-12: Required for applications based on floClouldAPI and floDapps module.

+In addition, we have these system variables outside FLO Globals but used globally
+1. `myFloID` : FLO ID with which user has logged in
+2. `myPubKey` : Public Key attached to the user FLO ID
+3. `myPrivKey` : Private Key corresponding to the user FLO ID

 ## FLO Crypto Operations
 `floCrypto` operations can be used to perform blockchain-cryptography methods. `floCrypto` operations are synchronized and return a value.
 Contains the following Operations.